Building a GenU (Generative AI Use Cases JP) v5.4 environment compatible with Claude Opus 4.6

 },

-Replace the region, modelRegion, and modelIds in generative-ai-use-cases/packages/cdk/cdk.json with the settings below to use global inference profile IDs.
+In generative-ai-use-cases/packages/cdk/parameter.ts, you can override modelRegion and modelIds in envs.
+Replace with the following settings to use the global inference profile ID.

 ],

-With region settings region: ap-northeast-1 and modelRegion: ap-northeast-1 (both Tokyo region), all stacks except WAF will be deployed in the Tokyo region, allowing low-latency access to applications.
-Additionally, six text generation models with global.*/apac.* prefixes (including Claude Opus 4.6) and three media models will be available.
+With region settings region: ap-northeast-1 and modelRegion: ap-northeast-1 (both Tokyo region), all stacks except WAF will be deployed to the Tokyo region, allowing low-latency access to the application.
+You'll be able to use a total of 6 text generation models with the global.* / apac.* prefix including Claude Opus 4.6, plus 3 media models.

 3. Deployment